Interpretability and uniform definability of integers, and undecidability of reduced indecomposable polynomial rings: Logical powers in reduced and indecomposable polynomial rings

-\end{proof} Next, we try to distinguish by a logical formula some elements of $R[x]$ whose logical powers coincide with their positive powers.
-To this aim, it is necessary to exclude elements exhibiting logical powers infinitely divisible by them.
-One way of doing so, which will be presented below, relies on producing a first-order equivalent of the concept of ``powers of two given elements have the same exponent'', and exploits and extends the fact that, under reasonable conditions, for polynomials $p$ and $q$ we have that $p-q$ divides $p^{m}-q^{n}$ if and only if $m=n$. \begin{theorem} For a ring $R$, let $T$ be the set of all irreducible elements $p$ in $R[x]$ such that $ph\in\lpow(p)$ whenever $h\in\lpow(p)$.
-Moreover, let $U$ be the set of all the elements $p$ in $T$ satisfying: \begin{itemize}
+Next, we try to distinguish by a logical formula some elements of $R[x]$ whose logical powers coincide with their positive powers.
+To this end, it is necessary to exclude elements exhibiting logical powers infinitely divisible by them.
+One way of doing so, which will be presented in the following subsection, relies on producing a first-order equivalent of the concept of ``powers of two given elements have the same exponent''\footnote{This concept is somewhat outlined in the description of the set $U$ appearing in \Cref{defsTandUPV}, and more explicitly exploited in the proof of \Cref{onlypowconst}.
+Finally, we are able to fully express it in the first-order language of rings, in a definitive way, when dealing with interpretability of the structure $(\Zm,+,\mid\,)$ in the rings of our class (namely, the formulas $=_{\Gamma}$ in \Cref{interprnonfield,interprcharzero,interpretcharp}).}\!, and exploits and extends the fact that, under reasonable conditions, for polynomials $p$ and $q$ we have that $p-q$ divides $p^{m}-q^{n}$ forces $m=n$.